Oracle Forms Services Architecture

 Note:

-The Forms Listener servlet is configured for you during the Oracle Fusion Middleware installation process.
+The Forms Listener servlet is configured for you during the Oracle Fusion Middleware installation process.2.6.1.2 Forms Runtime Process

 The Forms Runtime process also contains the Java Virtual Machine (JVM) to run Java in your application.
 As an optimization feature, the JVM is started if the Forms application uses the Java Importer.
 In 10g, the JVM pooling feature is used only by the Java Importer.
 In 11g, Forms Runtime Process no longer creates a separate JVM when it calls Reports.
 Instead, if a JVM controller is configured for a form, the form can use the shared JVM when calling Reports.
 This results in a reduction of memory consumption, freeing more resources on the server.
 For more information about managing JVM usage and pooling, see Chapter 10, "Configuring and Managing Java Virtual Machines."